shayeree96/Fast-Object-Detection---Cocktail-Party-Problem/README.md

 In this work we create a novel approach to utilize the cocktail party effect of convolutional neural networks (CNNs) for fast search.
 The cocktail party effect of CNNs means the ability to recognize the semantic information from a mixture of images.
 Specifically, we train and test detection models using channel-wise concatenated image groups.
 The model will learn to weighted-sum each group to form a mixture of images and extract features from the mixture.
 The features are used to either denoise the objects from object-background mixture or recognize the objects from object-object mixture.
 With the proposed testing pipeline, we greatly accelerate the searching speed compared to regular detection methods.
 Furthermore, our methodology can be easily applied to video processing, detection over video frames, and classification.

+## Motivation

+Let's say we are have a video dataset, where we are trying to find or search for a certain object.
+The object might we missing in many of the time frames, but our inferencing pipeline on any trained detection module would still scan the images one after another.
+What if we could pass two images into the detection pipeline as a mixture and check if either of the frames have the object or not and only localize for the frames if the object is classified to be present in that frame.
+This would drastically save us time on inferencing and actually reduce it by half.
+But the challenge is to train a detector which recognize the objects from object-object mixture and also object-background mixture and yet maintain the precision and recall in classification and the mAP for localization.

 ## Understanding the Pipeline :

 We use the Single Shot Detection model as our baseline for detection.
 This model uses VGG-16 Backbone and for simplicity we haven't added the FPN neck into the pipeline yet.